Azure-Samples/cognitive-services-speech-sdk/quickstart/swift/ios/text-to-speech/README.md

 **By downloading the Microsoft Cognitive Services Speech SDK, you acknowledge its license, see [Speech SDK license agreement](https://aka.ms/csspeech/license201809).**

-The Cognitive Services Speech SDK for iOS is distributed as a framework bundle.
+The Cognitive Services Speech SDK for iOS is distributed as a xcframework package.
 It can be used in Xcode projects as a [CocoaPod](https://cocoapods.org/), or downloaded directly [here](https://aka.ms/csspeech/iosbinary) and linked manually.
 This guide uses a CocoaPod.
 Note that this tutorial will not work without changes for any version earlier than 1.7.0 of the SDK.